MediaComem/comem-archidep/ex/sftp-deployment.md

 Use the previous PHP Todolist Exercice.
 Clone the [PHP Todolist Exercice][php-todolist] on your machine if you do not have it.
-Be sure to use a version with the 3 SQL queries implemented.
+Be sure to use a version with the three SQL queries implemented.

 ### :exclamation: Install MySQL